 OneSpace is a site made for relatively new freelancers.
 There aren’t as many job postings on this site as on other proofreading services, but you do get support and feedback from their staff.

-They provide advice on how you can work better as a freelancer and build your business, so even if you don't necessarily find remote work in this space, it's a good way to learn the craft of maintaining your freelance proofreading business in the long run.
+They advise how to work better as a freelancer and build your business, so even if you don't necessarily find remote work in this space, it's a good way to learn the craft of maintaining your freelance proofreading business in the long run.

 Gramlee is a general proofreading company with a very wide variety of proofreading jobs and categories.